cheunghoiding/Webscraping_Project/README.md

 - To provide corporate HRs / recruiting firms with an efficient way of conducting competitive measurement (quant vs qual).

 ## Data Collection
-Webscraped multiple pages of job postings for the following roles:
+Webscraped multiple pages of job postings from Glassdoor HK for the following roles:
 - Data Analyst
 - Data Engineer
 - Data Scientist

 ## Data Preprocessing
+1. Scraped Glassdoor for each role using:
+- Selenium
+    Data processing with:
+- Pandas
+- Time
+- Numpy
+- OS
+- Math
+- Regex